jre23/react-portfolio/README.md

 ## Credits

-This was the eighteenth assignment completed as part of the University of Washington Coding Boot Camp.
+This was the twentieth assignment completed as part of the University of Washington Coding Boot Camp.
 [UW Coding Boot Camp Home Page](https://bootcamp.uw.edu/coding/)